 Hobe Sound is a somewhat small town located in the state of Florida.
 With a population of 13,445 people and four constituent neighborhoods, Hobe Sound is the 188th largest community in Florida.

-Unlike some towns, Hobe Sound isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hobe Sound are a mix of both white- and blue-collar jobs.
+Hobe Sound is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hobe Sound is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hobe Sound who work in sales jobs (14.56%), maintenance occupations (11.69%), and management occupations (10.84%).
+There are especially a lot of people living in Hobe Sound who work in sales jobs (12.26%), management occupations (12.26%), and maintenance occupations (12.01%).

-Being a small town, Hobe Sound does not have a public transit system used by locals to get to and from work.
+Hobe Sound is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Hobe Sound is somewhat higher than in the average US city of 21.84%: 26.77% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Hobe Sound who are college-educated is somewhat higher than the average US community of 21.84%: 27.86% of adults in Hobe Sound have at least a bachelor's degree.

 The per capita income in Hobe Sound in 2010 was $29,560, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $118,240 for a family of four.
 However, Hobe Sound contains both very wealthy and poor people as well.

 The most common language spoken in Hobe Sound is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.